GoogleCloudPlatform/community/tutorials/appengine-pusher/index.md

                 channelId,
                 "new_message", // name of event
                 messageData,
-                socketId); // (optional) use client socket_id to exclude the sender from receiving the message
+                socketId); // (Optional) Use client socket_id to exclude the sender from receiving the message

     // result.getStatus() == SUCCESS indicates successful transmission
     messageData.put("status", result.getStatus().name());